hiperesp/DragonFable-Private-Server/README.md

 ### Features:

-- Custom `gamefiles` location (can be served by any domain (or same).
-CORS headers must be required)
+- Custom `gamefiles` location (can be served by any domain or same.
+CORS headers may be required)
 - Custom `server` location (can be hosted by another server or same.
-CORS headers must be required)
+CORS headers may be required)